The Ultimate Guide to Cable Railing Systems for Decks & Stairs

 To ensure your cable stair railing or deck system is safe and compliant, keep these two rules in mind (and always check your local building codes):

-1. The 4-Inch Sphere Rule: Code dictates that a 4-inch sphere (roughly the size of a baby’s head) cannot pass through the railing at any point.
+1. The 4-Inch Sphere Rule: Code dictates that a 4-inch sphere cannot pass through the railing at any point.
 To pass this, cables are typically spaced 3 inches apart.

-2. Post Spacing: To prevent the cables from sagging or bending the posts under tension, posts should generally be spaced no more than 4 to 5 feet apart.
+2. Post Spacing: To prevent the cables from sagging, the posts should generally be spaced no more than 4 to 5 feet apart.
 If you need wider spacing, a thin "picket" or cable stabilizer may be needed in the middle.

 Stud and Jaw - Keuka Cable